tosdr/tosback-versions/adobe/Privacy Policy.md

 Adobe apps and websites may include buttons, tools, or content that link to other companies’ services (for example, a Facebook "Like" button).
 We may collect information about your use of these features, such as content “liked” and address information in Google Maps.
 In addition, when you see or interact with these buttons, tools, or content, or view an Adobe web page or app containing them, some information from your browser may automatically be sent to the other company.
 Please read that company’s privacy policy for more information.

+Adobe websites may implement Google reCAPTCHA Enterprise to help prevent spam and abuse. reCAPTCHA Enterprise collects hardware and software information, such as device and application data, and sends it to Google for purposes of providing, maintaining, and improving reCAPTCHA Enterprise and for general security purposes.
+This information is not used by Google for personalized advertising.
+Your use of reCAPTCHA Enterprise is subject to Google’s [Privacy Policy](https://policies.google.com/privacy?hl=en-US) and [Terms of Use](https://policies.google.com/terms?hl=en-US).

 **Adobe social networking pages and social sign-on services**

 You can sign in to some Adobe apps or websites using a social networking account, such as a Facebook account.
-Where you give appropriate permissions, we will receive information about you from your social networking account, such as name, location, basic demographic information.
+Where you give appropriate permissions, we will receive information about you from your social networking account, such as name, location, and basic demographic information.

 Adobe has its own pages on many social networking sites (for example, the Adobe® Photoshop® team’s Facebook page).
 We will collect information which you have made publicly available on your social networking account, such as name and interests in our products and services, when you interact with our social networking pages.
 The social networking sites may provide statistics and insights to Adobe which help us understand the types of actions that people take on our pages.
 Where applicable, Adobe and the social media site(s) have entered into an arrangement which determines our respective responsibilities.